Melbourn Greenway: Shepreth FAQs

 The Shepreth Spur will create a link from the Melbourn Greenway on the A10 (Royston Road) to Shepreth railway station.

 It will create a safer and fairer space for all road users to share.
 This includes connecting footways, reducing the speed of vehicles and giving pedestrians and cyclists safe crossing points.
-The Shepreth Spur will be delivered in two phases:
+We will provide phasing and timelines closer to the commencement of works in late winter / early spring 2026.

 Some sections of the greenway are being delivered sooner than others.
-Phase 1 of the Shepreth Spur has been identified as one section that will be delivered early (spring 2025).
+The first stage of works in Shepreth will commence in spring 2025.

-Phase 2 of the Shepreth Spur will be constructed at the same time as the rest of the Melbourn Greenway.
+The second stage of works on the Shepreth spur will be constructed at the same time as the rest of the Melbourn Greenway.

 Construction of the full greenway will begin in in 2026.

-To improve safety, four traffic calming measures will be implemented between the A10 (Royston Road), along Fowlmere Road and Station Road up until the Shepreth railway station crossing.
+To improve safety, four traffic calming measures will be implemented between the A10 (Royston Road), along Fowlmere Road and Station Road up to the Shepreth railway station crossing.

 Double yellow lines will be introduced to prevent problem parking where it affects visibility at points on Station Road, Angle Lane, Fowlmere Road and on side road junctions.

 Three side road junctions (Barron’s Green, Angle Lane and Meldreth Road) will be reduced in width.
-The widespread practice slows vehicles making turnings and enhances safety.
-The road surface at these junctions will be slightly raised to support speed reduction; make the crossings more accessible; and support the new Highway Code, which requires drivers to give way to pedestrians crossing side roads.
+The measure slows vehicles making turnings and enhances safety.
+The road surface at these junctions will be slightly raised to support the speed reduction; make the crossings more accessible; and support the new Highway Code, which requires drivers to give way to pedestrians crossing side roads.

 Footways will be widened and/or improved at the side road junctions of Meldreth Road, Angle Lane and Barron's Green.